Eugene M. Fahey: Notable opinions

 In Deutsche Bank Natl. v Flagstar Capital Mkts., 32 NY3d 139 [2018], Fahey wrote that parties to a contract cannot use certain language to "pause" the statute of limitations period.

 In People v Aleynikov, 31 NY3d 383 [2018], Fahey wrote for the court when it upheld a defendant's criminal conviction for uploading proprietary source code to a computer server without authorization.

 In People v Wiggins, 31 NY3d 1 [2018], Fahey explained that a delay between a defendant's arrest and plea exceeding six years violated constitutional speedy trial protections.

 In Matter of Nonhuman Rights Project, Inc. v Lavery, (31 NY3d 1054 [2018] [concurring]), Fahey concurred in the Court’s decision to deny an animal rights group’s motion for leave to appeal in a habeas corpus case brought on behalf of two confined chimpanzees, writing separately to explain: “The issue whether a nonhuman animal has a fundamental right to liberty protected by the writ of habeas corpus is profound and far-reaching.
 It speaks to our relationship with all the life around us.
 Ultimately, we will not be able to ignore it.
 While it may be arguable that a chimpanzee is not a 'person,' there is no doubt that it is not merely a thing.”

 In Williams v Beemiller, Inc. (33 NY3d 523 [2019] [dissent]), Fahey dissented from the court's decision that New York State courts cannot exercise "long arm" jurisdiction over out-of-state gun merchants who place firearms in the stream of commerce knowing that such weapons will be resold for illegal purposes in this state.

-In People v Cadman Williams (35 NY3d 24 [2020]), Fahey, writing for the court, held that a trial court must hold an evidentiary hearing (a "Frey hearing") before admitting DNA evidence derived from proprietary “black box” technology that cannot be reviewed by relevant independent experts and the scientific community at large.
+In People v Cadman Williams (35 NY3d 24 [2020]), Fahey, writing for the court, held that a trial court must hold an evidentiary hearing (a "Frye hearing") before admitting DNA evidence derived from proprietary “black box” technology that cannot be reviewed by relevant independent experts and the scientific community at large.

+In Lindsay Lohan v Take-Two Interactive Software Inc et al [New York Court of Appeals (No 24, pp1-11, 29 March 2018)], Fahey found a computer game’s character “could be construed a portrait” and that “could constitute an invasion of an individual’s privacy” but, on the facts of the case, the likeness was “not sufficiently strong” because the “… artistic renderings are an indistinct, satirical representation of the style, look and persona of a modern, beach-going young woman... that is not recognizable as the plaintiff”.